Contrastive Representation Regularization for Vision-Language-Action Models: Acknowledgments

 \section{Acknowledgments}

-We thank Sihyun Yu for his valuable comments and suggestions in preparing an earlier version of the manuscript, and Suhyeok Jang for providing helpful support in conducting real-world experiments.
-This work was supported by RLWRLD.
+This work was partly supported by Institute for Information \& Communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government (MSIT) (RS-2019-II190075, Artificial Intelligence Graduate School Program (KAIST); RS-2024-00509279, Global AI Frontier Lab; RS-2025-02653113, High-Performance Research AI Computing Infrastructure Support at the 2 PFLOPS Scale), and RLWRLD Inc. We also thank Sihyun Yu for his valuable comments and suggestions in preparing an earlier version of the manuscript, and Suhyeok Jang for helpful support in conducting real-world experiments.